Postcodes in the United Kingdom: Postcode sector

 The postcode sector is made up of a single digit (the first character of the inward code).
+Most postcode districts do not use all of the sectors 0–9 in order to allow for the possibility of more sectors being added in the face of new development.
+When postcodes were initially allocated, neighbouring postcode districts were often assigned to contain the sectors between them, with five sectors being allocated to each district, and thus avoiding duplication of sectors in geographically close districts.
+For example, across the three postcode districts BS6-8 (which are next to each other in north west Bristol), sectors 1-4 were assigned to BS8, sectors 5-7 were assigned to BS6, and sectors 8, 9 and 0 were assigned to BS7 (more recent changes have resulted in all three of those areas now having a sector 9).

 Postcode unit

 The postcode unit is two characters added to the end of the postcode sector.
-A postcode unit generally represents a street, part of a street, a single address, a group of properties, a single property, a sub-section of the property, an individual organisation or (for instance Driver and Vehicle Licensing Agency) a subsection of the organisation.
+A postcode unit generally represents a street, part of a street, a single address, a group of properties, a single property, a sub-section of the property, an individual organisation or (for instance, in the case of Driver and Vehicle Licensing Agency) a subsection of the organisation.
 The level of discrimination is often based on the amount of mail received by the premises or business.

 Validation

 The format is as follows, where A signifies a letter and 9 a digit: